marvinody/blog/content/posts/initial-commit.md

 `git checkout <branch>`

+### "I forked instead of cloning on a group project"
+Speaking generally, you fork if you don't have write permissions to the original project and want to split off or contribute back to it.
+Cloning is good if you just want the code OR you're the owner and want to work on it.

+`git remote -v` should show you the origin as a remote with the forked url.

+First thing to do is to go to the project and find the correct URI, either HTTPS or SSH and copy it.

+then we can run `git remote set-url origin <copied-url>` to replace it.
+From there your git is now 'pointing' to the original as a possible push/pull location!

 ---

-I hopefully will come back and add more as we encounter them but I already have a feeling I'll forget.
+I hopefully will come back and add more as I encounter them if I remember!